Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Analytic results

 Our methodology is based strictly on the observation ranks (as defined in Section~\ref{sec:ranking}, after tie-breaking).
 Note that this ranking may distort evidence against the null; to understand which characteristics of the anomalous distributions $F_{ij}$ may be relevant for successful detection, it is useful to consider a transformation of our observations.
 Consider the transformation:

-where $F_{0j}^{(\delta)}$ is the convolution of $F_{0j}$ and the $\delta$-dilated distribution of $W_{ij}$ resulting from the tie-breaking transformation~\eqref{eq:def_tiebreak}.
+where $F_{0j}^{(\delta)}$ is the convolution of $F_{0j}$ and the $\delta$-dilated distribution of $W_{ij}$ resulting from the tie-breaking transformation~\eqref{eq:def_tiebreak}, and $F_{0j}^-(x) = \lim_{t\uparrow x} F_{0j}(t)$.
 Note that for null observations (i.e.~for $i\not\in\cS$) we have that $U_{ij}$ is uniform on $[0,1]$.
 For continuous observations the tie-breaking scheme is irrelevant, and the above definition reduces to $U_{ij} = F_{0j}(X_{ij})$.
 Through this lens, the degree of \emph{non-uniformity} of the anomalous observations after the transformation~\eqref{eq:def_Uij} dictates the testing difficulty.

 Perhaps unexpectedly, given a sufficient amount of referentials, the \textit{only} characteristics of the distribution of $U_{ij}$ (for $i\in\cS$) that determine asymptotic power are its mean and variance.
 A similar phenomenon has been observed in \cite{stoepker2021} in a different setting as well.
-Essentially, given sufficient averaging of the ranks over the referentials, the subject means are sufficiently normal at a specific point in the tails, such that the asymptotic detection boundary matches the boundary if $Y_i(\bR)$ would be \textit{exactly} normal.
+Essentially, given sufficient averaging of the ranks over the referentials, the subject means are sufficiently normal at a specific point in the tails, such that the asymptotic detection boundary matches the boundary if $Y_i(\bR)$ were \textit{exactly} normal.
 In this normal regime, the only relevant quantities for detection are the signal mean and heteroskedasticity.
 At this point we can connect our work with that of \cite{TonyCai2011} on the heteroskedastic normal location model~\eqref{hyp:norm}.
 While this is initially not obvious, when the nonparametric hypothesis testing problem~\eqref{hyp:general} is viewed through the lens of ranking, given sufficient averaging over the subjects, its detection boundary asymptotically exhibits the same structure as the heteroskedastic normal location model~\eqref{hyp:norm} considered in \cite{TonyCai2011}.
 This insight has serious implications: anomalies that manifest themselves in the first and second moment of $U_{ij}$ play an asymptotic role, but any other anomalous behavior is asymptotically irrelevant!

-We highlight the importance of the mean and variance of $U_{ij}$ with the following definition: \begin{defi}[Anomalous characteristics after rank-transform] Let $U~\sim~\text{Unif}\ [0,1]$.
+We highlight the importance of the mean and variance of $U_{ij}$ with the following definition: \begin{defi}[Anomalous characteristics after rank-transform] Let $U$ be a continuous uniform random variable supported on $[0,1]$.
 Through the lens of ranking, the anomalous signal \emph{magnitude} of subject $i$ is given by:

 and the anomalous signal \emph{heteroskedasticity} of subject $i$ is given by:

 \end{defi}

 \begin{rem} The quantities of Definition~\ref{def:rank_trans_char} relate to simple probabilities of ``correctly ranking'' anomalous observations with higher ranks than nominal observations, which we further detail in Appendix~\ref{app:moments-u}. \end{rem}